afd/JavaTutorialQuestions/questions/dd4c.md

 \end{verbatim}
 \end{scriptsize}

-Finally, write a class called \lstinline{RadioAlarmClock} which extends \lstinline{AlarmClock}.
+Finally, write a class called `RadioAlarmClock` which extends `AlarmClock`.
-A \lstinline{RadioAlarmClock} should have a \lstinline{station} field, which either has a special value \lstinline{None}, or the value of a radio station.
+A `RadioAlarmClock` should have a `station` field, which either has a special value `None`, or the value of a radio station.
 You should choose, or make up, a number of suitable radio stations.
-If the \lstinline{station} field is \lstinline{None}, a \lstinline{RadioAlarmClock}
-should behave exactly as an \lstinline{AlarmClock}.
-Otherwise, instead of displaying \lstinline{BEEP!} when the alarm is sounding, an appropriate message representative of the given radio station should be shown.
+If the `station` field is `None`, a `RadioAlarmClock` should behave exactly as an `AlarmClock`.
+Otherwise, instead of displaying `BEEP!` when the alarm is sounding, an appropriate message representative of the given radio station should be shown.

-Write an \lstinline{RadioAlarmClockDemo.java} program to demonstrate this.
+Write an `RadioAlarmClockDemo.java` program to demonstrate this.
 For example, given three radio alarm clocks, each initialised to 23:59:50 with the alarm set to go off at 23:59:58, and tuned to no station,
 \emph{Radio 4} and \emph{Five Live}, respectively, your program should display something like: